hanhanwu/Hanhan-TravelPlusPlus/README.md

 * Merger tables on Spark cluster - merge_spark_tables.sql
  * The tables generated from .csv file in the previous step are called csv tables.
  * So far, Spark only supports INSERT OVERWRITE for csv tables, therefore the code is working on merging tables into 1.

+* Generate table through parquet file - parquet_to_table.sql
+ * Convert DataFrame to parquet will avoid errors that may be created in .csv.
+ * It is easier to write the code to create tables using parquet.
+ * Parquet tables cannot recognize all the data types right, you may need to define the schema in the DataFrame is necessary.